tuongle2604/vue-with-webpack/README.md

 # 2048 Game

-2048 Game build with Vuejs, Tailwind and Webpack.\
+2048 Game dark theme build with Vuejs, Tailwind and Webpack.\
-You can view a live demo at [https://tuongle.xyz/2048/](https://tuongle.xyz/2048/)
+You can view a live demo at [https://tuongle.xyz/2048/](https://tuongle.xyz/2048/).

 ![Image of Yaktocat](https://tuongle.xyz/2048-small.jpg);